highcharts/highcharts-declarations-beta/README.md

-# TypeScript definitions (beta) for Highcharts v6
+# TypeScript Declarations (Beta) for Highcharts v6

 These declaration files are in a beta state and incomplete.
 They are not necessary for Highcharts v7.
 Even though the type definitions help in developing Highcharts-based solutions in TypeScript, in some circumstances a partial cast to the `any` type is necessary because of missing declarations.

-This beta contains declarations for the following imports:
+This beta version contains declarations for the following imports:

 - highcharts
 - highcharts/modules/accessibility